-Grass pollen allergy is more formally called seasonal allergic rhinitis.
-With it, you’ll get symptoms that include runny nose, congestion and, more often than not, watery eyes .
-Those who are severely allergic, may get hives with grass pollen contact and, on occasion, even anaphylaxis if grass proteins get into the blood system due to scraped skin.
+Those who are severely allergic to grass may get hives with grass pollen contact, and on occasion, may even suffer life-threatening anaphylaxis if grass proteins get into the blood system due to scraped skin.
+So what to do about your grass allergy?

 - Let’s get obvious: don’t mow the lawn, delegate.
 Ah, you live alone, there’s no one to delegate to.
 In that case, allergists advise Allergic Living that it’s best to: take an antihistamine before mowing and wear an N95 protective mask.